 This is due to the fact that all modern cars have an immobilizer system.
 Even if you copy the original key and program a key fob to match the new key, you will not be able to start the car engine with that key without a successful reprogramming procedure.

 Inside the car keys is a small chip or transponder that sends a signal to the immobilizer system in your car.
 If this signal is not correct, the engine control module will not allow the engine to start.

 Therefore, you need to program the immobilizer to match the transponder chip in the new car key, and unfortunately, this programming requires special software, usually directly from an authorized dealer, depending on the car model.

 There are also locksmiths who can access this information and reprogram the immobilizer for you, which can be a little cheaper.

 Understanding Vehicle Security

-In most of the modern cars, you are not required to insert keys to open the doors since they come equipped with remote locking/unlocking.
-The older car remote entry systems used RF systems which were not fully secure as their signal could be easily captured and played back to unlock and enter the vehicle.
+Car security can be divided into two categories – Car Entry and Starting the Car.
+In most modern cars, you don’t need to insert keys to open the doors because they have remote locking/unlocking.
+The older remote car entry systems used RF systems which were not completely secure, as their signal could easily be intercepted and replayed to unlock and enter the vehicle.

-The modern entry locks use a more sophisticated rolling code system which generates a new code every single time.
-The receiver on the vehicle also produces the same code, so both the electronic devices are perfectly synchronized.
-Infrared systems were also used previously by some European manufacturers who required pointing the remote towards the car to unlock, but most of them have been replaced with RF technology now.
+The modern entry locks use more sophisticated RFID systems that generate a new code every time.
+The receiver on the vehicle also produces the same code, so both these electronic devices are synchronized.
+Infrared systems were also used by some European manufacturers, and these systems required pointing the remote toward the car for it to unlock.
+Still, most have now been replaced with RF technology.

-Talking about starting the vehicle, traditional cars had a simple key lock system which could be unlocked from any similar key.
-This was convenient for thieves as it allowed them to drive away with any car easily.
-However, new cars are equipped with ECU technology as well as a transponder for added security.
+Traditional cars had a simple key lock system that could be unlocked from any similar key.
+This was convenient for thieves, as it allowed them to drive away with any car easily.
+However, new cars have ECU technology and a transponder for added security.

 Manufacturers are now working towards removing the need for the key altogether and adding a fingerprint recognition system.